MerlinMagic2018/Lightning-Cash/README.md

 What is LightningCash-Gold ?
 ----------------------

-Lightning Cash Gold is a coin based on Yespower POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
+Lightning Cash Gold is a very fast cryptocurrency based on Yespower POW algorithm, including DarkGravityWave ( difficulty changes for every block ) and possible CURRENT block difficulty change over time to protect against high network hash variation and long stale tip.
 For full details, please visit our website at https://lightningcashgold.com .
 Compiled binary releases are available on LightningCash-Gold's github.

+LightningCash-Gold has been launched on March 6th 2019, and is the result of 5 months and a half of research and testing.
+It is constantly developped, updated and improved.

 Lightning Cash Gold Core is the full node software that makes up the backbone of the LTNCG network.

 Discord Channel : https://discord.gg/XTeW9TA

 bitcointalk.org official announcement thread : https://bitcointalk.org/index.php?topic=5161816